Meet young Changemaker, Siena!

 What needs to change?

 Siena has several learning differences that have often made her life difficult.
-As a person with autism, she suffered from bullying, while her dyslexia and ADHD made it hard for her to succeed in school.
+As a autistic person, she suffered from bullying, while her dyslexia and ADHD made it hard for her to succeed in school.

 As a result, Siena realised that our world isn’t currently designed for neurodiverse people like her to succeed.